B-RNS-GSS formalism and $L_{\infty}$-actions: Acknowledgments

 \section{Acknowledgments}

-We wouls like to thank Nathan Berkovits and Michael Movshev for discussions.
+We would like to thank Nathan Berkovits, Michael Movshev and Nikita Nekrasov for discussions.
+We are greatful to SIGMA referees for suggesting references on $L_{\infty}$-actions, and especially for reminding us about \cite{Elliott:2022brv}, and other useful comments.
 This work was supported in part by FAPESP grant 2019/21281-4, and in part by FAPESP grant 2021/14335-0, and in part by CNPq grant ``Produtividade em Pesquisa'' 307191/2022-2.

 [2]{#2}\begingroup \endgroup